tcurdt/feedbackreporter/Documentation/Integration.md

 ## Specify the target in your projects Info.plist

 The framework needs to know where to post the information to.
 The target needs to be specified in the application's `Info.plist`.
-Note: the %@ will get expanded to your application's name.
+Note: the optional %@ will get expanded to your application's name.
 If you don't want this URL to be guessable it can also be hard coded to whatever you like.
 The `project` parameter must just match the directory on the server.